ferasboulala/ferasboulala.github.io/_posts/2019-9-2-asymptotic-analysis.md

 __Given an algorithm $A$ with a ressource consumption given by $T(n)$, available ressource $R$ and a speedup of $k$, how much larger can $n$ be such that $T(n) \leq R$ is maintained?__

 In other words, if my current system runs algorithm $A$ in $R$, if I were to upgrade for a better system that would run $k$ faster, how much larger $n$ be and still statisfy the ressource constraint.
+Here, $R$ is not an entirely accurate representation of the ressource consumption of an algorithm as it is difficult to map an algorithm into an exact value.
+Rather, we are interest into the _behavior_ of the algorithm and the magnitude of its input when ressources are finite.
 A speedup of $k$ means that

 $$\frac{T(n_1)}{T'(n_2)} = k \tag{1}$$